carjchav/gcd_courseproject/Codebook.md

              by each subject and each activity.

 Data Set Characteristics: | Multivariate | No. instances: 180
-Attribute Characteristics: | See below | No. Attibutes:  68
+Attribute Characteristics | See below | No. Attributes: 68
-Associated Tasks: | Merging, Cleaning up,  Averaging (as described in SECTION 2) | Missing values: N/A
+Associated Tasks: | Merging, Cleaning up, Averagin (as described in SECTION 2) | Missing Values: N/A

 Variable Names			Description